bloomreach-forge/settings-management/src/site/markdown/index.md

 See more [screenshots](screenshots.html).

+##Status

+Version range 0.3.x runs on Hippo 7.9, us 0.2.x when on Hippo 7.8

 ##How you can contribute

 - We need help with translating the labels and tooltips for each feature (de, fr, etc)